OSAS/rh-events/2013/FOSDEM.md

 The Foreman is adding a Metal-as-a-Service feature in the near future.
 In this lightning talk, we'll show the current status of the work, and discuss where it's heading to eventually.

+## systemd, Two Years Later
+### Name: Lennart Poettering
+### Room: Janson
+### Time: February 3, 2013 12:00 - 12:50 CET

+The systemd project is now two years old (almost three).
+It found adoption as the core of many big community and commercial Linux distributions.
+It's time to look back what we achieved, what we didn't achieve, how we dealt with the various controversies, and what's to come next.

 ## Introducing GNOME Photos
 ### Name: Debarshi Ray
 ### Room: CrossDesktop DevRoom